aubreyrees/api-mimic/README.rst

 The created class takes a callback function as it's sole initialization argument.
 This function must take take a string and a dictionary as it's only positional arguments.
-This function is called whenever a method on generated class is called.
-The name of method called is used as the callback function's first argument, and the arguments that the method was invoked with as the second.
+This function is called when a method of the generated class is called.
+The name of the method called is used as the callback function's first argument, and the arguments that the method was invoked with as the second.